 Japanese people love cherry blossoms so much.
 Not only they eagerly look forward to the short flowering season each spring, but they also pickle them in salt and vinegar to preserve them longer.
 The tradition has gone on since centuries ago.
 Since then, the pickled cherry blossoms are usually used for occasions outside the season.
 They are originally used to make tea, which is used on special occasions such as weddings, to celebrate new beginnings and beauty.

-If you want to have Cherry Blossom Tea, I guess you should start looking at the salted cherry blossoms.
+If you want to have Cherry Blossom Tea, I guess you should start looking at the salt pickled cherry blossoms.
 It is best to start searching for the product at pickle-specialized stores in Japan.
 For those living outside of Japan, I do not think your local Japanese grocery store might have them.
-So, I suggest getting Salted Cherry Blossoms online.
+So, I suggest getting them online on the link I have provided.

 For most uses, you need to rinse them in hot water to remove a little bit of saltiness.
 Meanwhile, for Cherry Blossom Tea, you just need to wipe off some salt and it is ready to brew.
 The petals are very delicate, so you need to remove the salt gently.

-Other than sakura tea, I also got two more way to use salted cherry blossoms as per the instruction paper I got in the packaging.
+Other than sakura tea, I also got two more ways to use these preserved flowers as per the instruction paper I got in the packaging.
 You can make cherry blossom rice and pound cake with salt pickled cherry blossoms.
 I also made the Cherry Blossom Rice Balls with these salted cherry blossoms.
 Don’t forget to check it out!